Essential Tech Tools for the Next School Year: A Guide for Forward-Thinking Tech Leaders

 Student phone and computer with Seesaw open

 The digital landscape is a busy place.
 Tools are constantly coming and going, promising to be the next best thing.
-Choosing the right EdTech tools shouldn’t be about the latest and greatest gadgets or the one with the biggest promises.
-It should be about choosing the tools that lead to sustainable, equitable, and engaging digital experiences.
-They should be chosen to improve teaching and learning.
+Choosing the right EdTech tools shouldn’t be about the latest gadgets but about selecting a comprehensive learning management system for K–5 classrooms that enhances teaching and learning.

 This guide explores the practices that technology directors should be considering when it comes time to consider tech tools.
 Everything from classroom considerations to implementation advice.
 Whether you are supporting a single school or an entire district, these insights will help you build a strong, future-ready network of educators and learners.

 With the busyness of the EdTech landscape, it can be easy to lose the real focus of technology in classrooms, which is to enhance learning.
 Technology should amplify learning, not simply digitize classroom activities.
-Invest in platforms that are easy for students and teachers to use.
+Invest in platforms that are user-friendly educational platforms for elementary students, ensuring ease of use for both students and teachers.
 Intuitive designs help classrooms feel more comfortable with technology and increase their likelihood of successful implementation.

 Every school community is unique and your technology strategy should reflect that.